 Before you got pregnant, you probably didn’t pay too much attention to the contents in your toilet bowl—but now that you’re expecting, you might very well find that the consistency and color of things can change, and it’s understandable to question what’s normal.
 So when you look down after peeing and see darker or murkier urine, you’ll probably wonder whether that’s a typical pregnancy urine color.
 Here’s the thing: It’s most likely not.
 Darker urine during pregnancy is usually related to being dehydrated, although it can also stem from certain medications and medical conditions, and even something you ate.
 Keep reading to learn what can cause dark urine during pregnancy, how to clear it up and when to see a doctor.

-What is dark urine during pregnancy?
+What causes dark urine during pregnancy?

 Plus, more from The Bump: